blade-lang/blade-docs/docs/tutorial/loops.markdown

   ```

 > **NOTE:** The parenthesis (`()`) around the range in our example is important to make sure that
-> the upper limit of the range is not interpreter as a number since the range was not assigned to
+> the upper limit of the range is not interpreted as a number since the range was not assigned to
 > a variable.

 Other examples of iterables are [Strings](./strings), [Lists](./lists), [Dictionaries](./dictionaries), [Bytes](/standard/bytes) etc.